prism/prism-docs/docs/source/purges.rst

 Purges will delete activity records from your database.

-Purges can be run manually.
+Purges can be run manually, but normally will run on a schedule to clear old data.

 .. note::